Research on Illegal Prescription Drug Market Interventions

 Policy Analysis of Florida House Bill 7095 for Diversion of Psychoactive Prescription Drugs

-See information about the award, Non-Medical Use of Prescription Drugs: Policy Change, Law Enforcement Activity, and Diversion Tactics.
+Access the summary overview document Non-Medical use of Prescription Drugs: Policy Change, Law Enforcement Activity, and Diversion Tactics (pdf, 22 pages).